mapbox/vector-tile-spec/README.md

 ## Contributing

-If you are interested in contributing please refer to the [CONTRIBUTING.md] file.
+If you are interested in contributing please refer to the [CONTRIBUTING.md]() file.

 ## Authors

+* Vladimir Agafonkin
 * John Firebaugh
 * Eric Fischer
 * Konstantin Käfer